floorwarior/pyinstaller_kokoro_build_guide/README.md

     ...

     ```
+    find this folder: .venv/Lib/site-packages/en_core_web_sm/en_core_web_sm-3.8.0
+    copy en_core_web_sm to the root of the project.
+    i searched around in the code a bit, as far as i can tell there should be no other dinamic downloads

     if all of this is done run the kokororeader file, if it works ( which it should ), build the project with

     ```pyinstaller kokororeader.spec```

-    the spec file pulls data and folders which are imperative for this to work
+    the spec file pulls data / folders which are imperative for this to work